-- In the Laserbay, short pulses with up to 200 J (before compressor) in combination with an f = 40 cm, 45° parabola are available.
+- At PTA, short pulses with up to 160 J in combination with an f = 40 cm, 45° parabola are available.

-- In the Laserbay, short pulses with up to 100 J (before compressor) in combination with an f =150cm, 90° parabola are available.
+- At PTA, short pulses with up to 80 J in combination with an f =150cm, 90° parabola are available.

-- At Z6, long (1 – 10 ns) pulses with an energy up to 180 J at 527 nm are available with a f=4 m focusing lens.
-Two phase plates creating top-hat foci of 1 mm or 0.5 mm are available.
+- At Z6, long (1 – 10 ns) pulses with an energy of about 180 J (depending on pulse length) at 527 nm are available with a f=4 m focusing lens.
+Two random phase plates creating top-hat foci of 1 mm or 0.5 mm are available.

-- At Z6, short pulses of 15 J at 1054 nm and a pulse duration of 500 fs are also available but not in parallel with the nanosecond beam (LIGHT Beamline).
+- At Z6, short pulses of 15 J at 1054 nm and a pulse duration of 500 fs are also available but not in parallel with the nanosecond beam.

 - The pulse duration at PHELIX is 500 fs by default.
 The pulse duration can be stretched to a few ps with on-line measurement.
 Above 3 ps, the pulse duration is set and calibrated off-line, but cannot be verified on-line.

-- The temporal contrast of PHELIX is adjustable between 10-7 and 10-10.
+- The temporal contrast of PHELIX is adjustable between 10-7 and 10-11 (10-12 best effort).
 By default the contrast will be set to10-7.
 The higher contrast values are obtained with a specific contrast boosting module that represents the cutting edge of laser technology.
-Because the module is very demanding, it is not a standard parameter and the proposal must explicitly request its use.
+It is not a standard parameter and the proposal must explicitly request its use.

-- The combination of the nanosecond and femtosecond can be requested to introduce a fully controllable pedestal.
+- At PTA, a combination of the long and the short pulse can be requested to introduce a fully controllable pedestal.
 However, the timing jitter between the two frontends will be at least +/- 500 ps.

-- It is possible to introduce apertures to create a double beam.
-In such a case the total energy in both beams equals 100 J.
+- At PTA, it is possible to introduce apertures to create a double beam.
+In such a case the total energy in both beams equals 80 J.